 Lack of Images and Video Components

 Mango Languages started with very few images to bolster their lessons.
 Having these elements embedded in the lessons would bolster the program’s effectiveness, especially for the more visually-oriented learners.
-If you get tired of looking at the (admittedly lively and colorful) text, log on to FluentU and do some visually engaging learning, instead.
+Although the text is admittedly lively and colorful, some might not find the content to be engaging enough.

-FluentU’s engaging learning comes in the form of real-world videos, but additionally, every word in your target language has an associated image, and checking a word’s definition even lets you see it in use in other videos.
+FluentU’s engaging learning comes in the form of real-world videos, like movie clips and music videos, complete with interactive subtitles so that every word in your target language has an associated image.
+The platform also has grammar tools, such as personalized quizzes and a video-based dictionary that shows you all the clips that feature your chosen word.
 This is a great way to get engaged with the new vocabulary, but it’s also handy for getting more context.

 So here’s what we recommend: Learn a few new words or phrases on Mango Languages.
-Then, head over to FluentU and reinforce those words and images through visually appealing content.
+Then, reinforce those words and images through visually appealing content.
 It’s a win-win.

 Light Content for Minor Languages